apjanke/agnosterj-zsh-theme/README.md

 # Future Work

 It’s currently hideously slow, especially inside a git repo.
-I guess it's not overly so for comparable themes, but it bugs me, and I‘’ love to hear ideas about how to improve the performance.
+I guess it's not overly so for comparable themes, but it bugs me, and I‘d love to hear ideas about how to improve the performance.

 The dependency on a powerline-patched font is regrettable, but there’s really no way to get that effect without it.
 Ideally there would be a way to check for compatibility, or maybe even fall back to one of the similar unicode glyphs.
 At least nowadays iTerm2 has Powerline icon support built in.

 # License

-AgnosterJ does not currently have a license.
+The AgnosterJ licensing situation is a little unclear.
 This is because the upstream Agnoster Zsh Theme [does not have a license](https://github.com/agnoster/agnoster-zsh-theme/issues/42).
-But the intent for it is to be open source!
-Once Agnoster itself has chosen a license, I’ll adopt the same one.
+But it’s clearly meant for public consumption, so I’m assuming that making this fork is fine, and it's okay to redistribute that code.

+The AgnosterJ additions to Agnoster are licensed under the [MIT License](https://opensource.org/licenses/MIT).

+If Agnoster gets around to choosing a particular open source license, I will add dual-licensing to AgnosterJ so it is covered under that license as well.

+# Author

+[Agnoster](https://github.com/agnoster/agnoster-zsh-theme) was originally written by Isaac Wolkerstorfer ([agnoster](https://github.com/agnoster) on GitHub).
+Thanks to Isaac for writing this neat tool!

+The AgnosterJ fork is maintained by [Andrew Janke](https://apjanke.net) ([apjanke](https://github.com/apjanke) on GitHub).